 Eventually in karmic course, the lessons here are critical.
 We must learn to accept our own impermanence in this 3-Dimensional realm.
 We will all age and die in the 3D reality.
 That is certain.
 Along the way, we will learn that love comes at a cost, and for this we will work, and we will pay.

 We must learn not become imprisoned by the prism of our own love-programming.
 It is in our upbringing that the structures of how we deserve to have love become defined.
-The relationship between Venus and Saturn in the chart always tells us which phase of the karmic development of our conditional love we’re at.
+The relationship between Venus and Saturn in the chart generally indicates to what extent our love-nature has been conditioned.